State-mandated Determining Body, with authority to consider and determine DAs and other planning matters.

-Prior to a Council determining whether a Planning Proposal should be forwarded to the Dept of Planning and Environment, a proposal is first referred to a Local Planning Panel for advice.
+Prior to Council determining whether a Planning Proposal should be forwarded to the Dept of Planning and Environment, a proposal is first referred to a Local Planning Panel for advice.

-Thus our NSLPP Planning Proposal meeting will review a proposal before it is reported to a Council meeting along with NSLPP's recommendations.
+Thus our NSLPP Planning Proposal meeting will review a proposal before it is reported to a Council meeting along with the NSLPP recommendations.
 If endorsed by Council, the Planning Proposal will only then proceed to the next step, where the Dept of Planning and Environment will review the proposal, and either approve Gateway Determination (ie. give Council approval to notify the Proposal), or refuse the Proposal from proceeding any further.

 NSLPP Planning Proposal meetings are held as required.

 If you have any further questions regarding this process, please call Council’s Strategic Planning department on 9936 8100.